kcibv/git-tutorial/src/cli.md

 some changes in different branches.
 Now we have two divergent branches and in this chapter we will merge them together in the master branch again.

-To merge the `json` branch into the `master` branch, we need to switch to `master` and enter the git command `git merge json`.
+To merge the `json` branch into the `master` branch, we need to switch to the branch named `master` and then enter the git command `git merge json`.

 ![git-merge-1](assets/img/cli-merge-1.png)

-You can verify that in the working directory there are now all the changes performed in the `json` branch and all the changes performed in the `master` branch.
+You can verify that all the changes performed in the `json` branch and all the changes performed in the `master` branch are now all in the working directory.
 By logging the commits tree, you can also see that the merge command has automatically created a new commit.

 ![git-merge-1](assets/img/cli-merge-2.png)